 Presidio trails, try to spy some of the season's fantastic 'shrooms and share your findings via the free

 iNaturalist app, a great public resource developed by scientists at the California Academy of Sciences.
 Above is the red-capped (and toxic!)
 Fly agaric spotted in the woodlands near Infantry Terrace.

 Learn more about iNaturalist and share your mushrooms and other forest finds >>

 Christmas berries – also known as toyon (Heteromeles arbutifolia) – are native to California.
-They're the fruit of coastal sage scrub, evolved to be highly drought-resistant.
-Due to their appearance, they're also called California holly, and their abundance in the Los Angeles hills gave rise to the name "Hollywood."
+They're the fruit of coastal sage scrub, evolved to be highly drought resistant.
+Due to their appearance, they're also called California holly.
+Their abundance in the Los Angeles hills gave rise to the name "Hollywood."
 Here in the Bay Area, their fruits herald the arrival of cooler, wetter weather.
 These bright-red berries mature in the fall and maintain a significant presence well into winter, providing food for birds and adding vivid splashes of color to many Presidio places.
 They've been spotted at

 Golden Gate Promenade and beneath the eucalyptus trees at

 Take to the Presidio trails to find Christmas berries >>

 3. Slug it Out Along Lobos Creek